Generalized fibre sums of 4-manifolds and the canonical class: Calculation of and

 This implies: \begin{thm} The first cohomology $H^1(X;\mathbb{Z})$ is isomorphic to the kernel of

-\end{thm} As a corollary we can compute the Betti numbers of $X$. \begin{cor} The Betti numbers of a generalized fibre sum $X=M\#_{\Sigma_M=\Sigma_N}N$ along surfaces $\Sigma_M$ and $\Sigma_N$ of genus $g$ and self-intersection $0$ are given by
+\end{thm} As a corollary we can calculate the Betti numbers of $X$. \begin{cor} The Betti numbers of a generalized fibre sum $X=M\#_{\Sigma_M=\Sigma_N}N$ along surfaces $\Sigma_M$ and $\Sigma_N$ of genus $g$ and self-intersection zero are given by

 where $d$ is the integer from Definition \ref{defn dimension d of ker iM*+iN*}. \end{cor} \begin{proof} The formula for $b_1(X)$ follows from Theorem \ref{prop first cohom X} and Lemma \ref{d Ker Coker}.
 To derive the formula for $b_2(X)$, we use the formula for the Euler characteristic of a space decomposed into two parts $A,B$: